 The best way to work as a locum will vary depending on your contract, so it is a good idea to discuss your individual circumstances with a professional who can recommend the best option for you.
-Alternatively, click on the following link to read our easy to read guide which lists the pros and cons of working through your own limited company vs. PAYE umbrella.
+Alternatively, read our guide to limited vs umbrella.

-As a Limited company locum doctor, you are entitled to claim business costs such as travel, uniform, textbooks and equipment for example stethoscopes as expenses.
-For more information on what costs are classed as an expense and the process involved in claiming expenses take a look at our Contractor’s Guide to Expenses page.
+As a limited company locum doctor, you are entitled to claim business costs such as travel, uniform, textbooks and equipment for example stethoscopes as expenses.
+For more information on what costs are classed as an expense and the process involved in claiming expenses take a look at our contractor’s guide to expenses.

 IR35 is a legislation introduced by HMRC to tackle ‘disguised employment’.
 This is to prevent those working on a contractor basis receiving the same benefits that full-time employees do.

 It is probably best to speak to an accountant about your individual situation, but as a general rule locum doctors are not required to charge VAT for their services.
-This means that you cannot register for the flat VAT scheme and so there will be less paperwork for you to complete.
+This means that you cannot register for the Flat Rate VAT Scheme and so there will be less paperwork for you to complete.

 HMRC state that health professionals are not required to charge VAT when they meet the following two conditions:

-This is, of course, a rule of thumb and would always recommend seeking professional advice.
+This is, of course, a rule of thumb and we would always recommend seeking professional advice.

 SJD Accountancy is an award-winning, specialist contractor accountancy firm.
 We currently have over 15,000 contractor clients on our books including a number of locum doctors.
 We offer a fixed fee, the all-inclusive accountancy package, which includes unlimited access to your own dedicated accountant.
 Our accountancy package also includes assistance when dealing with HMRC, tax deadline reminders and dividend administration.

-For more information about the services that SJD Accountancy provides please visit our why to choose SJD Accountancy page.
+For more information about the services that SJD Accountancy provides, please visit our services page.